drewm/mailchimp-api/README.md

 Pull requests for bugs are more than welcome - please explain the bug you're trying to fix in the message.

 There are a small number of PHPUnit unit tests.
-To get up and running, copy `.env.example` to `.env` and add your API key details.
 Unit testing against an API is obviously a bit tricky, but I'd welcome any contributions to this.
 It would be great to have more test coverage.